When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Pronunciation: HAR-kin

-• Popularity: Harkin is a common surname but a rare forename.
+• Popularity: Harkin is common as a surname and has never charted as a U.S. first name.

 Strong, Masculine, Rare